|

 BILL STATUS: MN OAP

-The Minnesota Office of Animal Protection (MN OAP) bill was introduced during the 2024 legislative session.
-Bill Numbers: S.F.
-3542 (MN Senate) / H.F.
-3799 (MN House) Bill Authors (or click here): In Senate:
+The Minnesota Office of Animal Protection (MN OAP) bill was introduced in the MN Senate and MN House for the 2025-2026 legislative session.
+Status below.
+Bill Authors In Senate:

 BILL PURPOSE AND SCOPE: ANIMAL CRUELTY